 How Tight Should My Truck Camper Turnbuckles Be?

 It is critical that you tighten your turnbuckles appropriately to properly secure your camper.
-Camper manufacturers recommend 300 pounds of pressure be applied.
+Camper manufacturers recommend that you apply 300 pounds of pressure.
 If there is not enough, your camper could shift in the bed of the truck or worse, come detached completely!

 Which Way Should The Turnbuckle Hooks Be Facing?